We are involved in the research and

 Our unique method is to use measurement and control

-In addition, by integrating biomedical engineering and
+systems.
+In addition, by integrating biomedical

 For